jtamboli07/BPMEWorkshop/first_Deployment.md

-## Deploying your first project artifacts

-Lets start creating the deployment artifacts.
-Select the 3 projects we built so far.
+Let's start creating the deployment artifacts.
+Select the 3 projects we have built so far.
 Right-click and select Deployment->Generate Test Artifacts

 ![forms_project](images/Deployment/1.png)